Preface

 What you will learn?

-Each geom has a set of aesthetics that it understands.
+In this geom encyclopedia you will learn different types of geoms and their applications.
+Furthermore, each geom has a set of aesthetics that it understands.
 These aesthetics can be divided into two parts: i) required aesthetics and ii) optional aesthetics.
-Further, Every geom has a default stat; and every stat has a default geom.
+Further, every geom has a default stat; and every stat has a default geom.

-To get an idea about the associated aesthetics and stat let look at plot shown in Figure 4.
+To give you an idea about the associated aesthetics and stat, let’s look at the plot shown in Figure 3.
 In this case x, y are required aesthetics and color size and alpha is optional aesthetics.
 The statistics layer is identity since the data points are plotted as it is.

-The aesthetic mappings, defined with aes(), describe how variables in the dataset are mapped to visual properties or aesthetics.
+The aesthetic mappings, defined with aes(), describe how variables in the dataset are mapped to aesthetics (or visual properties of the plot).
 This aes(x=Income, y=Electricity, color=Income) is called mapping variables to the visual properties of the chart.
 This alpha=0.5, size=2 is called setting values to visual properties.

 ggplot(worldbankdata2021, aes(x=Income, y=Electricity, color=Income)) +